 When I got to KEX for KEXP's (Seattle) traditional music showcase, the crowd was pretty sparse.
 Lucky for me, I was able to grab a spot in the front.
-The Holy from Helsinki, Finland, played as I hoped they would.
-Jerky yet melodic post-punk with vocals possibly borrowed from Springsteen (or modern The War on Drugs) and music in the vein of Kraftwerk, New Order (or contemporary Preoccupations).
-Which is another way of saying, what once was old is new again and again?
+The Holy a band from Helsinki, Finland were on tap to play and it was exactly as I hoped it would be.
+Full of jerky yet melodic post-punk with vocals possibly borrowed from Springsteen (or in modern terms, The War on Drugs) and melodies in the vein of Kraftwerk, New Order (or perhaps a contemporary Preoccupations).
+Which is another way of saying, what once was old is new again (and again).
 Oh yeah, and kill your idols and remake them in your image.
 Blah, blah, blah.
-The Holy feels wholly fresh, yet comfortable, and I highly recommend you listen to their album, subscribe to their newsletter, and see them live when they're next in your town.
+The Holy feels wholly fresh, yet comfortably in the wheelhouse of all those post-punk bands you love, that’s why I highly recommend you listen to their album, subscribe to their newsletter, and see them live when they're next in your town.

-And, while I'm still unconvinced about the necessity of two drummers when playing live — (not at all synchronized, do they record with two drummers?) it's a definite visual treat to behold.
+And, while I'm still not convinced about the necessity of two drummers when playing live — (not at all synchronized, I wonder if they record with two drummers) it's a definite visual treat to behold.
 At any rate, I'm super-stoked to discover The Holy.
 Listen to them and become a fan before they blow up!